kgpolte/DaisyExamples/MyProjects/DrumDrum/README.md

 -I am working on a schematic for the actual Eurorack module, including input/output scaling and overvoltage protection for the Seed's ADCs.
-I will add the KiCAD files tothis repo once I have verified everything.
+I will add the KiCAD files to this repo once I have verified everything.

 -I'm actively updating the CV inputs on the hardware side, so the code here is actively being updated to reflect these changes.
 Most notably,